taehyunnkim/tagdir/README.md

 <p align="center"> A simple directory bookmarking tool for my machine using C++ </p>

 ## Installation
-> :warning: the current build is unstable
+> :warning: the current build is unstable. it was only tested on x86-64
 >
 ```console
 user@taehyunnkim:~$ ./install.sh